-Montenegro: Energean gets another year for offshore hydrocarbon exploration23.
-December 2019. / SEE Energy News
+Montenegro: Energean gets another year for offshore hydrocarbon exploration, SEE Energy News

 The Government of Montenegro has extended Energean Oil & Gas’s licence by a year to explore two offshore blocks as the company required more time.